MileHacker Logo

 This can present a challenge.
 Many common Thai sauces (soy sauce, oyster sauce) contain gluten.
 Staff are generally helpful, but may not fully grasp gluten intolerance distinctions.

-Preparation involves learning Thai phrases and clear explanations.
+Preparation involves learning Thai sayings and clear explanations.

 Other Allergens

-Clearly state your allergies.
-Carry allergy cards translated into Thai to show restaurant staff.
+Be clear about your allergies.
+Carry allergy cards rendered in Thai to show restaurant staff.

 Use Google Translate or pre-printed allergy cards.